 Only one generation later -- Americans born around 1980 -- the number of rich people going to college jumped by 20 percentage points.
 For poor people, it rose only 3 percentage points."

-My Response: This argument is saying, "My boss and neighbor make more money than I, so their kids are probably going to go to college, likely tuition free, and mine will probably have student loans if they go at all."
+My Response: This argument is saying, "My boss and neighbor make more money than I, so their kids are probably going to go to college, likely tuition free with parents paying for them, and mine will probably have student loans if they go at all."
 Why is this someone else's problem?
 Colleges offer grants and scholarships to low income people all the time!
 Must be nice to have nice things in life, but it's still not their fault that I can't afford these things for a better life.
-However, there are some economic fairness issues attached to people paying for college that I will get to later on.
+However, there are some economic opportunity issues attached to people paying for college that I will get to later on.

 2) Read this list of cultural problems: